Mobile UX design for promoting generous behaviors in society

 June - August 2020

 This project was defined when people faced with financial hardships due to the COVID-19, and many of us found our friends and families in hardships.
-The core of this project is the idea of facilitating the process of helping each other even when the person in need doesn't ask for help.

 This is an interactive prototype here, you can click on it and explore designed features